 (See SCHEDULE above for specific dates).

-– The Top 12 Semifinalists selected to go into the story editing phase must sign a legal disclaimer stating that their film concept is based on their original idea to which they have the rights; or the filmmakers will need to provide documentation showing they have the rights to adapt the original idea.
-This documentation must be provided by the First Full Script Draft submission deadline of December 8, 2023.
+– The Top 12 Semifinalists selected to go into the story editing phase will be contacted on or around November 26, 2025 and must sign a legal disclaimer stating that their film concept is based on their original idea to which they have the rights; or the filmmakers will need to provide documentation showing they have the rights to adapt the original idea.
+This documentation must be provided by the First Full Script Draft submission deadline of December 10, 2025.

 – Each Top 12 Team will be assigned an industry professional Story Editor who will work with the project/team until delivery of the Final Full Script Draft to the script evaluation jury.
 Consultation with the Script Editor may be conducted in person or online or both.
 The Writer(s), Director(s), and Producer(s) must attend the first Story Editing Workshop consultation session.